mhoc/urlshortener/README.md

 My thinking is that a mock like this can useful in a test/dev environment, where a full redis instance is unavailable.
-Additionally, it gave more code to cover with tests, and I wanted to demonstrate a pattern I enjoy whereby networked components are `interface`'d
+Additionally, it gave more code to cover with tests, and I wanted to demonstrate a pattern I enjoy whereby difficult to test components can be abstracted with `interface` and mocks.